What is Cannabis Rosin

 For instance, I test the recipes on this website using 10% THC cannabis.
 You could press some 22% THC cannabis and use the pucks at the same amounts given in the dosing section of the recipes and still be right on the money.
 Make sense?

-Whatever you do, save the pressed cannabis pucks and put them to good use and you have stretched your cannabis stash while still enjoying premium rosin!
+Whatever you do, save the pressed cannabis rosin pucks and put them to good use.
+You will have stretched your cannabis stash while still enjoying premium rosin!

 Live rosin is made from freshly picked, in other words, uncured cannabis plants.
 However, and this is important, those fresh pants MUST be freeze dried in order to produce Live Rosin.
 Since this involves an extremely expensive piece of extra equipment, most home consumers will probably not be making Live Rosin.
 However, if you do happen to have a freeze drying machine, know that you can produce Live Rosin in a rosin press by pressing your freshly freeze dried cannabis.